rtmcdo/rtmcdo.github.io/_drafts/2020-12-31-Azure-vpn-custom-ipsec.md

 As you can see from the commands, it's pretty straightforward to configure a custom IPsec policy.
 The CLI commands make quick work of configuring the infrastructure and IPsec policy.

-[Click here](https://github.com/rtmcdo/azure-cli/blob/master/vpn-custom-ipsec.azcli) for a link to my GitHub repo with all of the commands in one AZCLI file.
+[Click here](https://ryanm.com/assets/downloads/vpn-custom-ipsec.azcli) to download all of the commands in one AZCLI file.

 ****
 Credits: